jessicarush/react-notes/databases.md

 npm install dotenv --save-dev
 ```

-Then add a script to yout `package.json`:
+Then add a script to your `package.json`:

 ```json
 {